Harounas/Metagenomics_pipeline/README.md

 * --read_count: minimum read count
 * --top_N N: select top N viral or bacterial species
 * --virus: we are considering only virus.
 Use --bacteria if you need only bacteria
-* add --no_bowtie if you don't want to deplete
+* add --no_bowtie if you don't need to deplete
 * add --use_precomputed_reports to used procomputed kraken report
+* add --no_metadata if there is no metadata

   # Installation